 If you've checked your credit score and found it is lower than you'd like, you can take steps to improve your credit score.
 The following steps have the two-fold benefit of improving your credit score and your finances at the same time.

-• Increase your credit limit: If you regularly carry a credit card balance higher than 30% of your total credit limit, you should pay down that debt below that threshold.
+Faithfully make your monthly payments: If you make late payments, your credit score will drop.
+Avoid this common pitfall by tracking your bills and automating your monthly payments.
+Set up auto-pay with your credit card or an automatic transfer to and from your chequing account.
+Increase your credit limit: If you regularly carry a credit card balance higher than 30% of your total credit limit, you should pay down that debt below that threshold.
 In the meantime, you can ask for a temporary increase on your credit limit to drop your balance below the 30% threshold quickly.

 The Bottom Line

 Your credit score is an integral part of your financial toolkit, but there's remarkably little information out there about what is considered a good credit score.
-If your credit score is 713 or above, you have a good credit score in Canada.
+If your credit score is 725 or above, you have a very good credit score in Canada.
 With a good credit score, you’ll have access to lower interest rates, better credit terms, and higher credit limits from Canada's top lenders.
 If your credit score is below this threshold, there’s always room for improvement.
 With the steps and resources outlined above, you’ll be on the right track to building a good credit score.

 Don't know what your credit score is?
 You can use Borrowell to check your credit score in Canada for free.
 With Borrowell, you'll get personalized tips on how to get a good credit score.
 You'll also see what credit cards, loans, and mortgages you qualify for based on your score.
-Sign up for free today!

 Jordann Brown is a personal finance expert who writes on topics such as debt management, homeownership and budgeting.
 She is based in Halifax and has written for publications including The Globe and Mail, Toronto Star, and CBC.
 Jordann is the founder of the popular personal finance blog, My Alternate Life.